open-meteo/open-data/README.md

 2. **Rolling Timeseries** (`data/`): Once all time-steps have been downloaded, the time-series database at `data/` is updated.
 Data is organized into chunks spanning 3 to 14 days per file.
 These files are overwritten with the newest data during each update cycle.
 Chunk lengths are individually tuned per model to strike a balance between file size, compression efficiency, and read performance.
 Upon update, metadata is written to `data/<model>/static/meta.json`.

 3. **Run-Based Data** (`data_run/`): In the final step, a full distribution is generated for data_run.
-All timestamps are transposed into a time-series-optimized format.
-To reduce file size, only 13 pressure levels and model levels below 200 meters are retained for each model run.
+All timestamps are transposed into a time-series-optimized format.To minimize file size, only 13 pressure levels and model levels below 200 meters are included.
+At most, one model run every 3 hours is retained.
 Upon completion, metadata is written to `data_run/<model>/<run>/meta.json`.

 Caveats:
 - Time steps in `data_spatial/` and `data_run/` reflect the native resolution of the underlying weather model.
 Some models provide high-frequency (e.g. 1-hourly) forecasts for initial hours, then shift to coarser resolutions (e.g. 3- or 6-hourly) for later periods.
 In contrast, the rolling timeseries distribution in `data/` always interpolates all data to the highest available temporal resolution.